flurrux/folder_thumbnail_setter/README.md

 ### Existing desktop.ini

 This app does not check if a `desktop.ini` already exists in the folder!
+If it does, the app will get stuck at `Please wait ...` and it will have generated an unused .ico file.
 It would definitely be nice to be able to __change__ the thumbnail if one already exists (keeping its contents, while only updating the icon).
 The current workaround is to create a new folder and move the contents over.
 There you can create a brandnew `desktop.ini`.